whosaysni/robotframework-ja/docs/userguide/ExtendingRobotFramework/RemoteLibrary.rst

 the actual keywords must be started.
 If the server is started before launching the test execution, it is possible to use the normal :setting:`Library` setting like in the above example.
-Alternatively other keywords, for example from Process_ or SSH__ libraries, can start the server up, but then you may need to use `Import Library keyword`__ because the library is not available when the test execution starts.
+Alternatively other keywords, for example from Process_ or `SSH <https://github.com/robotframework/SSHLibrary>` libraries, can start the server up, but then you may need to use :ref:`Import Library keyword <Using Import Library keyword>` because the library is not available when the test execution starts.

 How a remote server can be stopped depends on how it is